|Hike||Best season||Worst season||Difficulty|

 I cannot give you tips for camping near trailheads because what i do is probably illegal and i could get in trouble by publicizing it.

 Regardless of what the laws say (not even a professional lawyer can keep track of them), i encourage you to camp in environmentally friendly ways.
 In my humble opinion, you don't disturb nature if you: 1. sleep in the car, 2. pitch your tent on asphalt, 3. pitch your tent in a picnic area, 4. pitch your tent right on a trail, 5. get a site in a campground.
 Whether these are allowed under the current laws when you read this is beyond my ability to doublecheck.
 The law is often friendlier to greedy private business and to incompetent government bureaucracy than to the environment.

 It is sad that so many people never visit their parks and wilderness (it belongs to you, not to the agencies or to the corporations that run the campgrounds) simply because it's too difficult to camp.

 Recommended hikesThis page has a list of my favorite hikes in California.
 They are ranked (in the right column) to respond to the most frequently asked question.

 High-altitude hikesFor hikers who do not enjoy carrying crampons and ice axes, the Sierra peaks are open basically only from july till early september.
 June to august is an ideal time because days are long and storms are rare.
 Depending on how much it snowed in winter, the best month for hiking on the Sierra peaks is either july or august.
-September is borderline: days get shorter, temperatures drop, thunderstorms become more frequent, etc.
+September is borderline: days get shorter, temperatures drop, bad weather becomes more frequent and dangerous.

 This page has the list of my favorite Sierra hikes.